Jeneena-91/Project-4/README.md

     1. Clone the repository
     2. Install dependencies: `pip install -r requirements.txt`
     3. Run the app locally using: `streamlit run app.py`

+    ## URL of your app on Render :https://vehicle-sales-trends.onrender.com